Department of Political Science

 University of Wisconsin, Madison

 I am a Ph.D.
 Candidate in the Department of Political Science and a Law and Society Graduate Fellow at the Institute for Legal Studies at the University of Wisconsin—Madison.
 I have minors in African Studies and Gender & Women’s Studies.
-My research crosscuts global critical police and carceral studies, gender and sexuality, law and society, and decolonial and feminist theory.
+My research crosscuts critical carceral studies, gender and sexuality, law and society, and feminist and postcolonial theory.

-My work is indebted to the support of the African Studies Program, the Andrew W. Mellon Foundation, the Center for Research on Gender and Women, the Elections Research Center, the Foreign Language and Area Studies Fellowship, the Law and Society Fellows Program, and the Scott Kloeck-Jenson Fellowship at the University of Wisconsin—Madison.
+I am grateful for the generous support of the African Studies Program, the Andrew W. Mellon Foundation, the Center for Research on Gender and Women, the Elections Research Center, the Foreign Language and Area Studies Fellowship, the Law and Society Fellows Program, and the Scott Kloeck-Jenson Fellowship at the University of Wisconsin—Madison.
 I previously worked for Teaching, Research, & International Policy and AidData at the College of William & Mary’s Global Research Institute.
 I received a Bachelor of Arts in Government and a Five College Certificate of African Studies from Smith College.